 The points are not the point.
 The point is poetry!

-• Each poet gets three minutes (plus a ten-second grace period) to read one poem.
-If the poet goes over time, points will be deducted from the total score.
+3. Each poet gets three minutes (plus a ten-second grace period) to read one poem.
+If the poet goes over time, points will be deducted from the total score by the scorekeeper.

-• The poem may NOT include sexist, racist, or homophobic comments.
-Basically, use your common sense and don’t be a jerk.
-Hate speech is not cool.
+5. The poem may NOT include sexist, racist, homophobic, or transphobic comments.
+Basically, use your common sense and don’t be a jerk, and leave your hate at the gate.

 As a participant in the Hullabaloo, I agree:

 1. To revel in an environment in which freedom of speech, self-determination, and pursuit of creative excellence are inalienable rights.

 2. To participate in all Hullabaloo events in a way that encourages, illuminates and supports established standards of good sportsmanship.
 To refuse to allow the competitive challenge of the game to lead me to violence, interference, or direct threats.
 To allow all participants to pursue their craft peacefully and without censure, regardless of present associations or past personal history.

 3. To comply with local, provincial and federal laws pertaining to individual civil rights and physical or sexual harassment.